 Las Vegas – A Vestibular Migraine’s Worst Nightmare

 Last week I went with my husband on our annual trip to Vegas.
 He always goes one week a year for work and since we first began dating I would come along with him.
 Two years ago, this trip was my first after being diagnosed with VM.
 Vegas was the worst possible place I could have ever gone.
 The heat, the flashing lights, the smoke and strong perfumes – I was miserable and spent most of my time there in bed.
 Although I was happy I took the chance on a trip, it really scarred me for future travels.

 Fast forward to last year.
 I was on track with my supplements, diet, and medications and having some 70-80% days.
 When I told my vestibular therapist about this trip and how nervous I was, we practiced VRT that was specifically geared towards the triggers I would face.
 Did you know there are thousands of youtube videos of people filming themselves walking through Vegas casinos?
 My therapist curated a few videos that ranged from easy (professionally produced with less camera shaking and crazy lights) to extremely hard (drunk dude walking through the Cosmopolitan with his 12 kids).
 I watched them till I felt my dizziness hit a peak, then stopped the video and rested till my symptoms reached a baseline again.
-I did this for months prior to the trip and my hard work paid off.
+This continued for months prior to the trip and my hard work paid off.
 I managed to actually go out to dinners and enjoy myself.